Snowy peaks of Savoy

 Three-Cheese Fondue

-The secret to a fondue that doesn't clump?
+The secret of a fondue that doesn't turn into a "block"?
 The cheese blend and rubbing garlic in the pot.
-For a beginner, we recommend the classic blend: 1/3 Beaufort, 1/3 Comté, 1/3 Savoy Emmental.
+For a beginner, we recommend the classic mix: 1/3 Beaufort, 1/3 Comté, 1/3 Savoy Emmental.

 The Bread

-Choose a 24-hour-old farmhouse loaf for better consistency.
+Choose a day-old country loaf for better texture.

 The Wine